This proposal (along with its smaller sister records proposal) covers a

 Each field is either a binder which destructures a positional field, or a binder

-prefixed with an identifier and :
+prefixed with an identifier and : which destructures a named field.

 When destructuring named fields, it’s common to want to bind the resulting value